Global-Tags/API/readme.md

-# :label: GlobalTag API
+# :label: GlobalTagsAPI
-This repository contains the backend API of the GlobalTagDB for the Minecraft modification GlobalTags.
+This repository contains the backend API of the GlobalTagsDB for Minecraft GlobalTags mod implementations.

 ## ✨ Selfhosting
 See [Selfhosting the GlobalTagsAPI](https://docs.globaltags.xyz/api/self-hosting/)